-“Without spiders’ existence and abundance on the plant, life on earth would probably be a less hospitable place for people because the biting flies and mosquitoes of the world would be so populous,” Cat Urban, manager of the invertebrate live animal programs at the Natural History Museum of Los Angeles County, told Smithsonian.com.
+“Without spiders’ existence and abundance on the planet, life on earth would probably be a less hospitable place for people because the biting flies and mosquitoes of the world would be so populous,” Cat Urban, manager of the invertebrate live animal programs at the Natural History Museum of Los Angeles County, which hosted a Spider Pavilion for visitors in 2018, told Smithsonian.com.

 Giant Huntsman – Heteropoda maxima (Laos)